Kabuto

 Y'see, generally all of my staves are staves of kindness, or specifically imbued to send out kindness.
 This one, I wanted the same thing, but from another direction so to speak, anti-aggression.
 Basically the same, but rather than adding kindness, it removes aggression, I kinda wanted my staves to cover both sides.

 And the Angelite has been found!
 A nice, flat palm stone, which with a little bit of work, should set perfectly into the head of the staff!
-And so, the staff paused until we reached England, is worked on again.
+And so the staff, paused until we reached England, is worked on again.
 It took several days of carving, fitting, whittling, a little bit of carbon paper, and eventually, we got the stone to sit nicely inside, filling all of the openings front the front and the back, and being a little bit deeper in from the top of the staff.
 Excellent :D

 The crack/seam down the back of it, I eventually decided against the silver colour, and will instead try to match the colour of the Angelite as close as I can, and paint that into there instead.
 I tried to decide on what would be the most "calming" colour, and a mirror or silver reflection doesn't give me that, but light blue, Angelite blue, that'll do it.

-Finished April x, 2025
+Finished April 27, 2025

 The head of the staff, still uncarved and just roughly cut.
 The vinework in the staff is clearly visible.The back of the top of the staff, with more vinework of the trunks of multiple trees growing together.The middle of the staff, with the incredible eyes of the diamond willow wood.